-The society shall be placed in the students union group or category best suited to the Guild as decided by the committee.
+The Society shall be affiliated, as a university Society, solely to the Southampton University Students Union (SUSU).
+The Society shall be placed in the Students Union group or category best suited to the Society, as decided by the Committee.

 3 - Aims

-(ii) Members are encouraged to participate in the activities of the Winchester and Portsmouth Diocesan Guild, to whom this Society is affiliated.
+- Members are encouraged to participate in the activities of the Winchester and Portsmouth Diocesan Guild, to whom this Society is affiliated as a ringing Society.

 4 - Membership

-(i) Full membership: is open to any registered student or registered member of University staff upon payment of the membership fee as set by the Society’s committee.
+- Full Membership: is open to any registered student or member of staff at a higher education institution in Southampton upon payment of the membership fee as set by the Society’s committee.
 Full membership is valid only whilst a current student or staff member.

-(ii) Past Membership: is automatically gained after spending any amount of time with SUGCR as a full member, having attended/worked at Southampton University.
-Past Membership is for life or until it is upgraded to life membership.
-Past members shall be entitled to the same rights and privileges as full members except they may not hold a position, nominate or vote in the election of the committee.
+- Past Membership: is automatically gained after spending any amount of time as a Full Member of SUGCR.
+Past Membership is for life or until it is upgraded to Life Membership.
+Past Members shall be entitled to the same rights and privileges as Full Members except where specified otherwise.

-(iii) Life Membership: is open to any past member of the society, having become a life member of the Southampton University Students Union (SUSU).
-Life Members are entitled to the same rights and privileges as full members except they may not hold office, except for the position of President.
-Life members can be elected at any time upon presentation of proof of SUSU life membership to a member of the committee, and are formally accepted at the AGM.
+- Life Membership: is open to any Past Member of the society, having become a Life Member of SUSU when Life Membership is or has been offered by SUSU.
+Life Members are entitled to the same rights and privileges as Full Members except where specified otherwise.
+Life members can be elected at any time upon presentation of proof of SUSU Life Membership to a member of the Society Committee, and are formally accepted at the AGM.

-(iv) Associate membership: is open to any person who rings regularly with the Guild in Southampton but is not qualified for full membership.
-Associate members can be elected by a majority vote of the committee at a minuted committee meeting, and members are formally accepted at the AGM.
-Membership shall then be reviewed annually at the AGM.
-Associate members shall be entitled to the same rights and privileges as full members except that they may not hold office or ring in peals that are attributed to the society and can only nominate and vote in elections if they are a student at University and the majority approves this at the AGM.
+- Associate Membership: is open to any person who rings regularly with the Society in Southampton but is not qualified for Full, Past or Life Membership.
+Associate Members can be elected by a majority vote of the Society Committee at a minuted Committee Meeting, and members are formally accepted at the AGM.
+Membership shall then be reconfirmed annually at the AGM, to check that the membership is still desired.
+Associate Members shall be entitled to the same rights and privileges as Full Members except where specified otherwise.

-(v) The Societies Officer must always be provided with an up to date copy of all member names and corresponding student numbers.
+- The Societies Officer must always be provided with an up-to-date copy of all member names, and corresponding student numbers where applicable.

-a) The Committee shall have the power to expel any member from the Society, after discussion with the Societies Officer, on the grounds of misconduct, or for conduct of a nature opposed to the objects of the Society and the Students’ Union.
+- The Committee shall have the power to expel any member from the Society without compensation, after discussion with the Societies Officer, on the grounds of misconduct, or for conduct of a nature opposed to the aims of the Society and the Students’ Union.

-c) Students who are expelled from any Society have the right of appeal to the Societies Department Committee.
+- Anyone who is expelled from any Society has the right of appeal to the Societies Department Committee at SUSU.

 5 - Committee

-(i) The administration and management of the Society shall be the responsibility of its Committee.
+- The administration and management of the Society shall be the responsibility of its Committee.
+Only a Full Member who is a current student at the University of Southampton may hold a role on the committee, as per SUSU requirements.
 The Committee shall be comprised of the officers of the Society; in order of seniority these shall be:

-c) The Secretary: the Secretary shall keep minutes of Society meetings which shall be available to the Societies Department Committee.
-It is the responsibility of the Secretary to deal with all communications on behalf of the Society and its committee.
-The Secretary shall produce and maintain a list of all members, including up to date contact details, which shall be available to the officers and committee of the Society.
+- The Secretary: the Secretary shall keep minutes of Society meetings which shall be available to the Societies Department Committee.
+It is the responsibility of the Secretary to deal with all communications on behalf of the Society and its Committee.
+The Secretary shall produce and maintain a list of all members, including up-to-date contact details, which shall be available to the officers and Committee of the Society.

-d) The Treasurer: the Treasurer shall maintain the accounts of the Society, which shall be available for examination at the AGM.
-Any funds spent by the Society must follow Union regulations (as set out in the Constitution and Grant Aid) and be authorised by the Treasurer and the Master.
+- The Treasurer: the Treasurer shall maintain the accounts of the Society, which shall be available for examination at the AGM.
+Any funds spent by the Society must follow SUSU regulations and be authorised by the Treasurer and the Master.
 The accounts of the Society shall be available to the Societies Officer and the Societies Department Committee.

-e) The Social Secretary: responsible for organising social events for the Society and assisting the Secretary (c) where needed.
-By Union regulations, at least one of the socials must be alcohol-free for all involved.
+- The Social Secretary: responsible for organising social events for the Society and assisting the Secretary (c) where needed.
+By SUSU guidance, at least one of the socials each term is recommended to be alcohol-free for all involved.

-(iii) The elections shall be carried out by show of hands or secret ballot, to be decided by the Chair at the start of the meeting.
-Should there be a tied result, the Master may vote in favour of one of the candidates or may declare the post unfilled.
+- The elections shall be carried out by secret ballot.
+The winner shall be the candidate in receipt of the most votes.
+Should there be a tied result, the Society Committee, as of the start of the General Meeting, may vote in favour of one of the candidates.
+If the Committee declares a tied result then the chair may vote in favour of one of the candidates, or declare the post unfilled.

-(iv) If a full committee is not elected for any reason, a Secretary shall be elected with the responsibility of ensuring that elections for the remaining positions are held by the end of the summer term.
+- If a full Committee is not elected for any reason, a Secretary shall be elected with the responsibility of ensuring that elections for the remaining positions are held at an EGM by the end of the summer term.

 7 - Meetings

-b) Notice of the AGM shall be issued at least 14 clear days in advance and advertised to Society members.
+- Notice of the AGM shall be issued at least 14 full days in advance and advertised to all Society members.

-c) Officers of the Society shall be elected at the AGM.
-The Secretary shall invite nominations at least 7 days before the meeting.
+- Officers of the Society shall be elected at the AGM.

-a) An EGM can be called by the Master or Secretary of the Society, or by written application to the Master of at least 6 members of the Society, together with a written statement of the objects for which the meeting is being called.
+- An EGM can be called by the Master or Secretary of the Society, or by written application to the Master by at least half the Full Membership of the Society, together with a written statement of the objects for which the meeting is being called.

-c) At least 24 hours notice of an EGM shall be given.
+- At least 24 hours' notice of an EGM shall be given to all Society members.
 The meeting must be held within 7 days of the request being given to the Master.

-a) Voting: every full member of the Society present at a meeting shall be entitled to one vote upon every voting matter.
-Only full members are entitled to vote and no proxy votes shall be accepted for any purpose.
+- Voting: every Full Member of the Society present at a meeting shall be entitled to one vote upon every voting matter.
+Only Full Members are entitled to vote and no proxy votes shall be accepted for any purpose.

-b) Quorum: the quorum at all meetings shall be 12 Full members or half the Full membership, whichever is the lesser.
+- Quorum: the quorum at all meetings shall be 12 Full Members or half the Full Membership, whichever is the lesser.

-(ii) The Society committee at the General Meeting shall first approve amendments to the constitution.
+- The Society Committee at the General Meeting shall first approve proposed amendments to the constitution.

 9 - Ringing